 My primary medium is collaboration, usually with people, sometimes with environments, often with code, occasionally with frames of animation.

-I teach improvisation at the Atlantic Acting Studio at NYU, and I’m regularly invited to speak about virtual performance, mixed-reality creation, and adaptive storytelling.
+I teach improvisation at the Atlantic Acting Studio at NYU, and regularly speak about virtual performance, mixed-reality creation, and adaptive storytelling.
 Recent talks and workshops include SXSW, Rutgers, SVA's Digital Animation Studio, CUNY, the Museum of the Moving Image/SEGD, Worlds in Play, the New York Independent Theater Film Festival, and presentations at SIGGRAPH and IEEE GEM.

 I’m currently the Senior Experience Director at Agile Lens, where I help shape the company’s approach to XR-driven performance, collaborative tools, and emerging creative technologies.
 Earlier in my career, I served as artistic director for several New York–area theaters, including Magic Futurebox, The Peoples Improv Theater, and the Jersey City Children's Theater.
+I’ve also held artist residencies with the Mercury Store and the Wassaic Art Project.

 UploadVR: A Christmas Carol Is A Free Tradition Haunting Quest Headsets From Agile Lens